hpe-dev-incubator/refer-a-friend/README.md

 # HPE Hackshack Refer-A-Friend

-Refer-a-friend application for the Hackshack booth at the HPE Discover Event.
+Refer-a-friend application for the Hack Shack booth at the HPE Discover Event.

 ## Getting Started